 A traditional 17th-century Cotswold-stone inn that was once a drovers’ resting place, this lovely pub boasts stunning views of the valley from the terraced gardens.
 The main bar is divided into four cosy areas with log fires and traditional built-in settles.
 Excellent local ales and ciders are backed by a good selection of wines, while the extensive menus demonstrate commitment to local produce, particularly prize-winning meat from the region.
-Perhaps try Gloucester Old Spots sausages with mash and onion gravy; wild boar and apple burger; or Thai king prawn curry.
-The more adventurous should aim for kangaroo steak marinated in chilli and honey glaze.
-A good range of vegetarian, vegan and gluten-free options are available.
+Perhaps try Gloucester Old Spots sausages with mash and onion gravy; wild boar and apple burger; or red snapper fillet with lemon parsley butter.
+The more adventurous should aim for spiced kangaroo steak with beetroot and walnut puree.
+A wide range of vegetarian, vegan and gluten-free options are also available.